DuckyMomo20012/image-n-crypt/README.md

 </tbody>
 </table>

-## Revoked token error:
+### 3.20.
+Revoked token error:

-User tries to request with the revoked token.
+The user tries to request with the revoked token.

 <table>
 <tbody>